 Everyone enjoys a good beach bonfire, but not everyone likes to see a beach cluttered with old fire pits that are blowing ash everywhere.
 When beach glamping, camping, or just relaxing; if you do decide to have a fire, put it out thoroughly with water, and cover the embers with sand to prevent them from spreading.
 Once any rocks you’ve used are cool to the touch, move them back to their original locations, and fill the hole with sand.
 It’s that simple, and now, the beach is ready for someone else to enjoy!

 Burning your trash is also a bad idea—not only is it illegal in many places, but a low-temperature fire, such as a bonfire, also doesn’t destroy trash.
-Instead, it turns it into tiny soot and ash particles that contain toxins, which are then blown into the air, spread around, and deposited into the sea, in addition to the surrounding soil and vegetation.
+Instead, it turns into tiny soot and ash particles that contain toxins, which are then blown into the air, spread around, and deposited into the sea, in addition to the surrounding soil and vegetation.

-Participate in a beach clean up for protecting the coastal environment
+Participate in a beach clean-up for protecting the coastal environment

 In 2015, volunteers in San Diego removed 197,788 pieces of trash, weighing 9,825 pounds, from their beaches.
 If that’s how much trash was removed from San Diego alone, imagine how much trash could be removed from all of our beaches!